 Automakers today deal with critical challenges in technological advancements.
 Data flow capacity and on-board processing capacity must increase, especially when it comes to data processing from IVI (in-vehicle infotainment), ADAS systems, battery management, and additional information systems.
 However, as autonomous driving functionalities advance, the workload will most likely increase in demand.

-Post-Covid-19, when safety will remain a top priority, future mobility scenarios involve vehicles to be more efficient at communicating with each other.
+Post-Covid-19, when safety will remain a top priority, future mobility scenarios involve vehicles being more efficient at communicating with each other.
 Fast cloud services, a streamlined infrastructure, and cybersecurity in vehicles pave the way to creating a new form of electric-based mobility architecture from function-specific ECUs and domain-specific DCUs all the way to cloud connectivity and vehicle computers that are domain-independent.

 OEM demands shifting gears toward value-chain dynamics

 Setting up standardized platforms may result in significant mobility changes following the pandemic, including having to replace classic components with embedded, function-specific, and monolithic software.
 In return, new platforms with easy integration via separated software and hardware modes might rise to the surface.
-For new players on the market, it might be an opportunity to consider platform concepts for tapping in new new markets and benefiting from added business opportunities.
+For new players on the market, it might be an opportunity to consider platform concepts for tapping into new markets and benefiting from added business opportunities.